marmelab/react-admin/packages/ra-data-simple-rest/README.md

 | `updateMany`       | Multiple calls to `PUT http://my.api.url/posts/123`                                     |
 | `delete`           | `DELETE http://my.api.url/posts/123`                                                    |
 | `deleteMany`       | Multiple calls to `DELETE http://my.api.url/posts/123`                                  |

+### Response Format

+An `id` field is required in all records.
+You can also set [custom identifier or primary key for your resources](https://marmelab.com/react-admin/FAQ.html#can-i-have-custom-identifiersprimary-keys-for-my-resources)

 The API response when called by `getList` should look like this: